github/docs/content/osmand/widgets/radius-ruler.md

 Menu.

 On your iOS device: Press the widget to select one of three modes - the black scale, the white one, or no scale (only ruler).
-You can show or hide Compass Ruler: menu -> Configure scree -> Radius ruler -> Settings (Show or Hide compass ruler).
+You can show or hide Compass Ruler: menu -> Configure screen -> Radius ruler -> Settings (Show or Hide compass ruler).